goutamvenkat/ClassMood/README.md

 ### **Run Instructions**

 Then run the command `python runserver.py`.
+Go to the browser and visit [http://localhost:5000](http://localhost:5000

+### Troubleshooting

-Go to the browser and visit http://localhost:5000 Troubleshooting: The most common error during installation is that a python library is not installed.
+ The most common error during installation is that a python library is not installed.
 If that is the case then simply run `pip install <that library>`.
 If you do not pip or the python package manager then follow these instructions to get it.